 According to Rocket Mortgage, consumers with credit scores of 620 are most likely to qualify for a mortgage.
 However, FHA home loans are available for consumers with credit scores as low as 580.
-The same standard applies for most VA home loans.
+The same standard applies to most VA home loans.

 Can I buy a house without a down payment?

 FHA home loans let you purchase a home with a down payment as low as 3.5%.
 However, most conventional loans require a down payment of 5% to 15%.
-To secure the lowest mortgage rates, and to be able to drop private mortgage insurance (PMI), you should save up a down payment of at least 20%.
+To secure the lowest mortgage rates and to be able to drop private mortgage insurance (PMI), you should save up a down payment of at least 20%.